We promise to never sell, share or make your details public.

 NB All pain must be fully diagnosed and technique adjustments must only be made under the guidance of your Physiotherapist or Osteopath

 COMMON TECHNIQUE FAULT AND HOW TO CORRECT IT: When squatting, deadlifting or anything involving bending the hips and knees the lower back should retain its natural concave curve.
 This can be achieved by visualising tipping the tail bone upwards behind you particularly as the hips move closer to the ground.
 Specific training of the deep abdominal muscles and back extensors can help to maintain this posture.
+See this video for an example of how to practice maintaining your spinal curvature whilst tipping from the hips.

 COMMON TECHNIQUE FAULT AND HOW TO CORRECT IT: Technique can be improved by training the scapular stabilisers which hold the shoulder blade in the correct position and therefore allow the stability muscles of the ball and socket joint of the shoulder – the rotator cuff muscles – to work optimally.
 When doing any movements where the arm is not moved above shoulder level (pushing or pulling) the shoulder blade should not move forwards.
 When looking at the alignment of the shoulder from the front, its upper contour should form an upward curve (smiley face) not a downward curve (unhappy face!)

-COMMON TECHNIQUE FAULT AND HOW TO CORRECT IT: When doing any upper body or lower body resistance exercise the neck should be held in neutral – this is with a very slight concave curve.
+COMMON TECHNIQUE FAULT AND HOW TO CORRECT IT: When doing any upper body or lower body resistance exercise the neck should be held in neutral, this is with a very slight concave curve.
 Most commonly the chin is lifted away from the body squashing the structures at the top of the back of the neck and stretching structures at the front.
 This can be corrected by gently tucking the chin in and elongating the back of the neck.

 All of our videos are completely free and help to give a visual hints and tips.View Now